-Now, since we assume our robot to be inextensible and unshearable, and since the backbone curve $\R$ of the robot is forced inside the graph of $\Gam$, we see that the constrained system can be described with only one degree of freedom, namely the curvilinear coordinate relative to $\Gam$ of the first end of the robot.
+Finally, conditions (\ref{EB}) and (\ref{hol}) must be added to the equations of the system.
+Since the active rod is assumed to be inextensible and unshearable, and its backbone curve $\R$ is forced inside the graph of $\Gam$, the constrained system can be described with only one degree of freedom, namely, the curvilinear coordinate relative to $\Gam$ of the first end of the robot model.
 Thus,